3scale-labs/3scale-workshop/README.md

-APIStrat Chicago 2014 Worshop: Crash Course - Practical API Management
+3scale Worshop: Crash Course - Practical API Management
 ======================================================================

-This is a sample api based on a prototype schema for a user / goals system by Ben Darlow to be used for the "Crash Course - Practical API Management" workshop at APIStrat 2014 in Chicago.
+This is a sample api based on a prototype schema for a user / goals system by Ben Darlow to be used for the "Crash Course - Practical API Management" workshop first delivered at APIStrat 2014 in Chicago.
 It has been modified to run on Heroku and use Grape for the API framework.

 Deployment
 ----------